RogerPineda13/Car_Pricing_Calculator_App/README.md

 ## Data Understanding
 The dataset is from Kaggle and it is currently over 1.5g of space and therefore too big to be pushed to GitHub.
 The link to the dataset will be at the bottom of this Read.ME
 ## Data Cleaning
-The data started with four hundred thirty thousand car listings from craigslist and was saved in a
+The data started with four hundred thirty thousand car listings from craigslist and was saved in a in a csv file.
+This dataset ended up having over 1.6 million missing cells of data and therefore had to be either removed or filled in by data within the dataset already.
+In the end the cleaned dataset was left with only one hundred fifty thousand listings.
 ## Modeling
 For the modeling portion of this repo you have to go into the modeling note book to see all the work and coding that was needed to properly predict the price of any vehicle.
 The modeling algorithms used were as follows